TomTom launches free maps and traffic SDK for mobile developers

-TomTom is the latest maps and navigation platform to capitalize on Google Maps’ recent API changes, after the latter‘s mobile software development kit (SDK) opened up free access to some features for developers.
+TomTom is the latest maps and navigation platform to capitalize on Google Maps’ recent API changes, after the Dutch company opened up free access to some features for developers through its mobile software development kit (SDK).

-While TomTom offers its own suite of consumer-focused mapping products, including mobile apps, the Dutch company also monetizes by licensing its maps and related navigation features for third parties to integrate into their own devices and applications.
+While TomTom offers its own suite of consumer-focused mapping products, including mobile apps, the company also monetizes by licensing its maps and related navigation features for third parties to integrate into their own devices and applications.
 Prices vary depending on factors such as how many transactions (requests made to TomTom’s servers from an end user’s device) are made on a daily basis.
 TomTom does offer 2,500 free transactions per day, after which developers pay — starting at $25 per 50,000 transactions.

 TomTom’s current free quota isn’t really enough for a developer with serious ambitions in the mobile app realm, which is why the company’s now upgrading its mobile SDK to give free access to TomTom maps and traffic information, without limitations, on Android and iOS devices.
 However, if a developer wants to integrate more useful features, such as routing or searches, they will be tethered to the usual pricing tiers.